 Rev. Speers continued as FPCNC’s Senior Pastor for more than 36 years until his retirement in 1992.
-From 1995 to 2007, the dynamic and impassioned advocate of progressive christianity, Rev. Dr. Gary A. Wilburn, served as Senior Pastor, and in 2010, the congregation welcomed Rev. Paul Gilmore.
+From 1995 to 2007, the dynamic and impassioned advocate of progressive christianity, Rev. Dr. Gary A. Wilburn, served as Senior Pastor, and since 2010, the congregation has been led by Rev. Paul Gilmore.

 From its inception, we have been a vibrant, loving community of faith well known for our commitment to openness and diversity, to social justice and inclusivity, to ecumenical fellowship and interfaith relationships.
 The church’s music ministry is highly regarded as one of the best in the region, and the church is sinfully proud of its strong Scottish heritage.